ignite/cli/docs/contributing/technical-setup.md

 # Technical setup

-To ensure you have a successful experience working with our Developer Tutorials content, Tendermint recommends this technical setup.
+To ensure you have a successful experience working with our technical content, Ignite recommends this technical setup.

 ## Setting up Visual Studio Code